-(Deemed to be University) (Established Under Section 3 of UGC Act 1956) Coimbatore - 641 021, INDIA.
+(Deemed to be University) (Established Under Section 3 of UGC Act 1956) (Accredited with A+ Grade by NAAC in the Second Cycle) Coimbatore - 641 021, Tamil Nadu, INDIA.
 FACULTY OF ENGINEERING

 DEPARTMENT OF CIVIL ENGINEERING B.E.
-CIVIL ENGINEERING (FULL TIME) (2021 BATCH ONWARDS)
+CIVIL ENGINEERING (FULL TIME) (2022 BATCH ONWARDS)

-PROGRAM OUTCOMES (POs)

-Engineering Graduates will be able to:
+PROGRAM OUTCOMES (POs) Engineering Graduates will be able to: